Lettuce Companion Plants: Full List of Pairings

 What NOT to Plant Next to Lettuce

 • Fennel – Like most fruits and vegetables, lettuce should not be planted with fennel.
-Fennel can harm lettuce growth.
+Fennel can harm lettuce growth when planted in the same garden space.

-• Foxglove – Foxglove can attract lettuce pests.
+• Foxglove – Foxglove can attract lettuce pests, making it one of the worst companion plants for lettuce.

-• Parsley – Planting parsley too close to lettuce may cause it to bolt sooner and can overcrowd it.
+• Parsley – Planting parsley too close to lettuce may cause it to bolt sooner and can overcrowd it, affecting nutrient uptake.

 Possible Lettuce Companion Plants: Brassicas Family Members

-While brassicas like broccoli, brussels sprouts, and cauliflower may harm the sprouting rate of your lettuce seeds, they can also benefit your lettuce by offering shade.
-It’s a mixed bag, so consider your options carefully before trying it for yourself!
+While cabbage family members like broccoli, Brussels sprouts, kale plants, and cauliflower may harm the sprouting rate of your lettuce seeds, they can also benefit your lettuce plants by offering shade.
+It’s a mixed bag, so consider your options carefully before trying it for yourself.
+They can be good neighbors if managed properly.

 Happy Lettuce Growing